 Of course, you’ll need to pay for this, with the amount you have to fork over-dependent on how many websites you plan to use the extensions on.
 The good news is, if it’s just the one site it’s only $49 a year, and it gets better; there are bundle deals available for multiple sites!

-Some very helpful feature extensions include the Monitor extension which keeps track of your website’s SEO performance and statistics (which is the whole point), the Title Fix which ensures your crucial website title is being outputted with properly configured SEO settings.
+Some very helpful feature extensions include the Monitor extension which keeps track of your website’s SEO performance and statistics (which is the whole point).
+The Title Fix ensures your crucial website title is being outputted with properly configured SEO settings.

 The Scope is Broad